samjarussi/huddle-frontendmentor/README-template.md

 ## Acknowledgments

-Credits to Thibault Pensec who helped me to visualize the website building, and taught me how to write the website down on a piece of paper before starting to code it.
+Credits to Thibault Pensec, who helped me visualize the website building and taught me how to write the website down on a piece of paper before starting to code it.# Frontend Mentor - Huddle landing page with alternating feature blocks solution